System architecture of self-hosted Retool deployments

 workflows-worker

-The workflows-worker container continuously polls the Temporal cluster for tasks required to either start or execute blocks within a workflow.
+The workflows-worker container continuously polls the Temporal Cluster for tasks required to either start or execute blocks within a workflow.
 It makes requests to code-executor to execute blocks and process results, then reports back to Temporal to continue or complete workflow execution.

 workflows-worker runs the following service.